wredan/Karnaugh-Map-Solver/README.md

 ![The image shows the synchronized table and map](doc/img/1.jpg)

-You can click the button **Elabora**, in the setup menu on the right side of the page, when the criteria are set.
+You can click the button **Process**, in the setup menu on the right side of the page, when the criteria are set.

 ![The image shows the menu of choice](doc/img/2.jpg)